AryamanTheProjectMaker/Aryaman-s-SmartBin-Porfolio/index.md

 ### Push Buttons
 Push buttons are  mechanical switches that control the flow of electricity in a circuit.
 When pressed, they complete or brea) an electrical connection, allowing current to flow and activate a device or circuit element.
 #### Pullup
+When you put pullup in code it enables a pullup resistor in the push button.
+Normaly when the button is not pushed it lets current pass, turing something on.
+But using pullup it makes it the opposite, when something is pushed something is activated.
 ## Modification 2: LED
 For My second I attached an LED to my panel.
 This LED will turn on whenever the bin is open, indiccating it is in range.